-Again the situation on the island escalated in 1967 year after the military coup in Greece.
-Athenian dictators hoped to strengthen his regime by combining all of the Hellenistic world, including Cyprus.
-After the military coup on the island in July, President Makarios 1974 was forced to leave the island.
-Under the pretext of protecting the Turkish minority in July 20 Turkish army invaded Cyprus, seizing its northern part.
-And although in the end the coup government fell, and Archbishop Makarios - the first president of independent Cyprus - returned home today and Turkish troops remain in the occupied territory.
+Again, the situation on the island heated up in 1967 year after the military putsch in Greece.
+The Athenian dictators expected to strengthen their regime by uniting the entire Hellenistic world, including Cyprus.
+After the attempted military coup on the island in July 1974, President Makarios was forced to leave the island.
+Under the pretext of protecting the Turkish minority 20 July Turkish army invaded the territory of Cyprus, having seized its northern part.
+And although the government of the putschists finally fell, and Archbishop Makarios - the first president of independent Cyprus - returned to his homeland, the Turkish troops still remain in the territory they occupied today.

 On the tragic events of July 1974 to the present day resembles the so-called "Green Line", dividing the island into two parts, its capital, and the fate of people.
 Reach a political settlement to the Cyprus problem has not yet succeeded, despite all efforts of the international community and the membership of Cyprus to the EU.